 The app is available for Android and IOS:

-Polygon ID Mobile App
+For iOS: Polygon ID on the App Store

 For a more comprehensive deep dive into the workings of Polygon ID, check out the official documentation